AleKoles/AleKoles/README.md

 # Hi, I'm Alexandra 👋

-I'm a **UX Engineer** and **Product Designer** based in Germany.
+I'm a **Design Engineer** and based in Germany.
 I bridge the gap between Figma and production-ready React code, with a focus on accessible, token-driven design systems for SaaS products.

-**Currently building [saas-ui](https://github.com/AleKoles/saas-ui)** — an open-source, accessible component library with WCAG 2.1 AA compliance, theme-switching, and a live Storybook.

 ---